Aliases for TAC1 Gene

 GeneCards Summary for TAC1 Gene

 TAC1 (Tachykinin Precursor 1) is a Protein Coding gene.
-Diseases associated with TAC1 include neurotrophic keratopathy and constipation.
-Among its related pathways are Signaling by GPCR and Interleukin-3, 5 and GM-CSF signaling.
-GO annotations related to this gene include substance P receptor binding.
+Diseases associated with TAC1 include Bronchitis and Neurotrophic Keratopathy.
+Among its related pathways are Peptide ligand-binding receptors and Neuropathic Pain-Signaling in Dorsal Horn Neurons.
+Gene Ontology (GO) annotations related to this gene include substance P receptor binding.

 UniProtKB/Swiss-Prot for TAC1 Gene